mmagnus/geekbook/README.md

 # geekbook

 A neat way how to combine Emacs (not requried) + Markdown Syntax + Git + html engine (bootstrap/python) to get the best notes-talking experience ever.
 Highly customizable with plugins written in Python.
+What's the most important, under the hood it's just a set of Markdown files.. you can do with them whatevery you want, e.g. you can Pandoc (http://pandoc.org/epub.html) them to epub (that's origin of "book" part of the name).

 # Features
 ## Index